rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Internship**: Wealthfront\*

-**Research** : RL Research with Dorsa
+**Research** : RL Research with Dorsa\*

 Realizing Covid was going to crush any hope of an on-campus experience, I hunkered down and decided to go pretty hard on my work.
-In hindsight, I really should have taken it easier as I was not in a great mental state (along with everyone else isolated during covid), and really owe it to my family for helping support.
+In hindsight, I really should have taken it easier as I was not in a great mental state (along with everyone else isolated during covid), and really owe it to my family for helping support me throughout.

 Luckily, I finally hit the jackpot in terms of mentorship, and my intern manager at Wealthfront was phenomenal despite the pandemic disruptions, and had a really engaging, cool project.
 Likewise, for my second attempt at academic research I joined a new project in Dorsa's lab focused on pure RL, and this time I prioritized mentorship and a good team which dramatically improved my experience and output.